All Posts

 Spray paint has an image problem.
 Most often seen on graffiti, dripping utility signs, and patch jobs on rusty cars, designers often use it for quick coverage and a flat surface instead of detailed, artistic effects.
 But with the right technique, spray paint creates smooth surfaces and deep color gradients.

 If you’re an industrial designer, digital artist, character designer, or model builder, this guide is for you.
-You’ll learn how to achieve a glossy, smooth finish similar to a car surface—transforming your part from a simple 3D print to a final product ready to display, using any desktop 3D printer.
+You’ll learn how to achieve a glossy, smooth finish similar to a car surface—transforming your part from a simple 3D print to a final product ready to display, using any professional 3D printer.

 Stereolithography